The cast of Digimon Universe Appli Monsters. Work in progress.

 - Scary Shiny Glasses: His fake mother who is actually a researcher works for L-Corp.

 - Sixth Ranger: Joins the group with his own Buddy Appmon halfway through the series.

 - Smarter Than You Look: When visiting an AI-facilitated town, he is the only one from the group that wonders whether it is okay to let AI do everything for humans.
-He even mentions about the danger of cyber terrorism.
+He even mentions the danger of cyber terrorism.
 That is actually surprising, considering he's more a sportsman rather than a bookworm (like Haru).
-This may of actually foreshadowed his true nature as a robot created by Leviathan.
+This may have actually foreshadowed his true nature as a robot created by Leviathan.

 - Stepford Smiler:

 - Has shades of this, as he actually manages to smile while being worried, troubled, hurt, or even terrified, just to reassure his friends that he is alright.

 - As an android, it turns out that he is an example that is played straight.
 His cheerfulness is created to be just like what Haru expects from ideal protagonist.